USGS Monthly Groundwater News and Highlights: June 1, 2017

 USGS Groundwater-Related Press Releases

 The USGS Active Groundwater Level Network includes about 20,000 wells that have been measured by the USGS or USGS cooperators at least once within the past 13 months.
-The animation shows a daily snapshot of water-level statistics in the network for April 2017.
+The animation shows a daily snapshot of water-level statistics in the network for May 2017.
 Credit: USGS.
 The image is in the public domain.